Abega1642/on-the-construction-of-real-numbers/README.md

-#   On the construction of the real numbers
+#   On the construction of the square roots of natural numbers